With keyword tools, you can perform perfect keyword research and analysis. Find a keyword tool that suits you best from our top keyword tools.

 In addition to the keyword suggestions, the Google Keyword Planner also displays the monthly search volume and information about the Google Ads competition.
 Since these values are based on data that Google calculates from historical search queries, they are usually quite accurate.

 Since Google Keyword Planner is a part of Google Ads, you need to have a Google Ads account to use the tool.
-In addition, at least one active campaign is required, otherwise no specific search volume is displayed and the information is therefore of limited use to the user.
+Besides, at least one active campaign is required, otherwise, no specific search volume is displayed and the information is therefore of limited use to the user.

 Ubersuggest at a glance: